thisismemphismalik/My-Adobe-Illustrator-Projects/README.md

 ## AMA
-This is a logo that I made for Cheick Oumar, my agripreneur friend.
+This is a logo I made for Cheick Oumar, my agripreneur friend.
 He is still using it for his eponym enterprise.

 https://drive.google.com/file/d/1KKwi2NpcbAUAbps8eLTeGODqUKF-PE0x/view?usp=sharing